makeabilitylab/physcomp/communication/p5js-serial-io.md

 #### Write drawing code

+Awesome!
+We're almost done.

-Now, let's pivot from reading and parsing serial input to writing our OLED-based drawing code.
+Let's pivot from reading and parsing serial input to writing our OLED-based drawing code.
+As we've previously mentioned the [Adafruit GFX drawing API](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives) is not significantly different from the [p5js drawing API](https://p5js.org/reference/).
+Note the similarities below!

 First, let's introduce some shape related types and variables: